 - “A Horticulturist’s Dreamscape” a review of Thomas Renwart’s design process, which takes root in the observation of flowers and insects.

-- “On the Radar: Monica Kumar” in which Paul Makovsky gets insight into an emerging interior designer's survival story in New York, during the pandemic.
+- “On the Radar: Monica Kumar” in which Anna Zappia gets insight into an emerging interior designer's survival story in New York, during the pandemic.
 Through Kumar’s lived experiences she was able to focus her efforts on equity issues in the design industry and work to address the “how” in instituting change.

 - Howl continues with a section called “Space/Pattern/Texture” which profiles three designer-artists who are doing provocative work in graphic art, textile art, and painting.